Switchback Travel (Jason Hummel)

 The best fit, no matter the type of skier or boarder you are, will come down to personal preference.
 There are, however, some helpful generalizations to be made.
 Most beginner and intermediate downhill skiers opt for a comfortable fit that is neither too tight nor too baggy.
 Backcountry touring types lean towards a slimmer cut for easier uphill hiking, and those who spend time in the park are inclined to choose a loose, relaxed fit.
 In the end, the most important thing is to find a fit that’s comfortable for you.
 Our preference is a bit of a more tailored cut as long as it doesn't negatively mobility.
 And it needs to have enough room to comfortably throw on a light or midweight baselayer underneath.

 In recent years, there’s been a noticeable shift in sustainable practices within the ski apparel market.
 Led by brands like Patagonia and REI Co-op, we’re seeing greater use of recycled materials, particularly in the shell and lining fabrics.
-Further, a growing number of products, including Patagonia’s latest Storm Shift and Powder Town collections, are using DWR coatings that are PFC-free (short for perfluorocarbons, which is a non-biodegradable chemical).
+Further, a growing number of products, including Patagonia’s latest Storm Shift and Powder Town collections, are using DWR coatings that are PFAS-free (per- and polyfluoroalkyl substances, which are non-biodegradable chemicals).
 Many brands also utilize the bluesign system for sourcing materials responsibly and have Fair Trade Certified-sewn gear, which helps ensure the fair and ethical treatment of workers.
 One final way to purchase sustainably is to select quality products and repair old gear rather than buy cheap items that don’t last.
 Patagonia is a leader here as well, with an excellent repair program that’s managed both online and in their brick-and-mortar stores.

 The layers you wear under your ski pants don’t get as much attention as those warming your core, but they remain an important consideration nevertheless.
 To start, it’s almost always a good idea to throw on at least a thin pair of long underwear both for resort and backcountry skiing.
 The extra layer not only provides insulation and protection from cold snow and freezing chairlift seats, but it also wicks moisture away from your skin.
 Further, the interiors of ski pants are often not very plush, with exposed mesh, zippers, and minimalist liners that become less comfortable as the day wears on.